Quansight/Quansight-website/apps/labs/posts/sympy-documentation.md

 documentation changes.

-To view a preview of the documentation, reviewers just need to click the button in the status checks for the pull request
+To view a preview of the documentation, reviewers just need to click the button in the status checks for the pull request:

 ![Link saying "Click here to see a preview of the documentation." from a SymPy pull request CI checks listing](/posts/sympy-documentation/sympy-docs-preview-link.png)

-and they will be shown a rendered page like
+and they will be shown a rendered page like:

 ![header on the page that says "This is a preview build from SymPy pull request #25512.
 It was built against a9765f6.
 If you aren't looking for a PR preview, go to the main SymPy documentation."](/posts/sympy-documentation/sympy-docs-preview-page.png)